Cultural Shift was a disabled-led strategic project funded by Spirit of 2012 and delivered by Little Cog in partnership with ARC.

-“Cultural Shift is an extraordinary three year programme of artistic activity, led by disabled people at ARC Stockton, ensuring that the extraordinary voices of disabled people are heard and that the incredibly diverse art created by disabled people is valued as equal in our cultural landscape.
-We are challenging perceptions, creating new opportunities and introducing new people to the work of disabled artists.
+It involved a three year programme of artistic activity led by disabled people.
+It aimed to ensure that the extraordinary voices of disabled people were heard and the incredibly diverse art created by disabled people was valued as equal in our cultural landscape.
+We set out to challenge perceptions, create new opportunities and introduce new people to the work of disabled artists.

 Opportunities for professional disabled artists

-We aim for excellence at Cultural Shift, and the artistic nature and quality of all the work we support, create and programme is informed by a brand new Artistic Policy.
-Cultural Shift is both increasing and improving opportunities for disabled artists, by ensuring more disabled artists and companies are programmed in ARC’s artistic programme, and are supported to make new work.
+Cultural Shift aimed for excellence, and the artistic nature and quality of all the work we supported, created and programmed was informed by a brand new Artistic Policy.
+Cultural Shift both increased and improved opportunities for disabled artists, by ensuring more disabled artists and companies were programmed in ARC’s artistic programme, and were supported to make new work.

 Programming professional work by disabled artists and companies